How to Roll Out and Roll Back Changes in Stage

 kubectl get csur example-run

-NAME PLACEMENT RESOURCE-SNAPSHOT POLICY-SNAPSHOT INITIALIZED SUCCEEDED AGE
+NAME PLACEMENT RESOURCE-SNAPSHOT-INDEX POLICY-SNAPSHOT-INDEX INITIALIZED PROGRESSING SUCCEEDED AGE

-example-run example-placement 1 0 True True 4m22s
+example-run example-placement 1 0 True False True 20m

 The CRP also shows rollout has completed and resources are available on all member clusters: